Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Review Methodology

-With our survey, we aim to \replace{consolidate the fragmented research area of \hui{}s by revealing}{reveal} common patterns and identify shared dimensions within \replace{the aHUI subset}{\huisubset{}s}.
-Our work can be helpful in three ways: (1)~By \textbf{classifying past research}, our \textit{taxonomy of key characteristics} provides a general framework that can be used to better describe and understand inherent properties of \replace{aHUIs}{\huisubset{}s}.
-With these dimensions, we can share insights between systems with overlapping dimensions and identify related works within our literature corpus that may not share a common terminology\remove{\footnote{ Please refer to our searchable corpus at: \surveyWebsite}}.
+Our survey aims to reveal common patterns and identify shared dimensions within \huisubset{}s.
+Our work can be helpful in three ways: (1)~By \textbf{classifying past research}, our following \textit{taxonomy of key characteristics} provides a general framework that can be used to describe and understand inherent properties of \huisubset{}s.
 (2)~By \textbf{identifying current trends}, our survey shows emerging trends in device combinations, use cases, contribution types, and evaluation strategies.
-Readers can understand \textit{how} \replace{aHUIs}{\huisubset{}s} are used, informing the design and evaluation of upcoming \replace{aHUIs and, in turn, \hui{}s}{\huisubset{}s}.
-Finally, (3)~our survey can be used to \textbf{inspire future systems}, serving as a roadmap to design the next generation of \hui{}s.
+Readers can understand \textit{how} \huisubset{}s are used, informing the design and evaluation of upcoming \huisubset{}s.
+Finally, (3)~our survey can \textbf{inspire future systems}, serving as a roadmap for the next generation of \hui{}s.

-Throughout our reporting (\cref{sec:taxonomy,sec:results}), we denote the amount of literature in our corpus for each characteristic within a \numberboxexample{colored box} mapped on a gradient with the total paper count (n=83) as the maximum value.
+Throughout our reporting (\cref{sec:taxonomy,sec:results}), we denote the amount of literature in our corpus for each characteristic within a \numberboxexample{colored box} mapped on a gradient with the total paper count (n=\add{116}) as the maximum value.
 Additionally, we provide a curated set of exemplary papers from our corpus for each characteristic, which can be used as a starting point for further reading.
 Since systems can be attributed to multiple characteristics, dimensions, or other categories, the sum of each category does not necessarily match the total number of records within our corpus.